The Real Estate Market in Alberta and Canada – Infographic

 When supply is up, prices are down.
 Simple economics.
 Eventually, we won’t be in this type of market forever.
-It’s extremely keen to know how to navigate a buyer’s market and determine when the best time to sell or buy a property is.
+It’s extremely keen to know how to navigate a buyer’s market and determine when is the best time to sell your home.

 One of the upsides to selling a home in this market is that you will need to find a new property to live in potentially.
 Putting you in the same situation as your buyers.

 Carefully research your options, look at many different places to move and the properties around that area to find the best deal possible.
 There are still some hidden gems slipping through the cracks in Alberta especially.

 Make the most out of your money and property!

 Check out our 7 step guide to selling your home in a buyer’s market

 Several Housing Markets are still in a Seller’s Market

 Even though a majority of Canadian cities are seeing a rise in sales, there are still 8 Canadian housing markets that reported declines in their sales in February.